1968 United States presidential election in Texas

 The 1968 United States presidential election in Texas was held on November 5, 1968.
 All 50 states and the District of Columbia, were part of the 1968 United States presidential election.
 The state chose 25 electors to represent them in the Electoral College, who voted for president and vice president.

 The Democratic Party candidate, incumbent Vice President Hubert Humphrey, very narrowly carried Texas with 41.14% of the vote, giving him the state's 25 electoral votes.
-However he narrowly lost the general election to Republican candidate, former Vice President Richard Nixon.
-This was the first occasion when Texas had not backed the winning presidential candidate since voting for John W. Davis in 1924.
+However, he narrowly lost the general election to Republican candidate, former Vice President Richard Nixon.
+This was the first occasion when Texas had not backed the winning presidential candidate since voting for John W. Davis in 1924, and the last such occasion until 1992.
 This is also the most recent presidential election in which Texas would back a losing Democratic candidate, and the penultimate time it voted Democratic.